IntelliAsk: Learning to Ask High-Quality Research Questions via RLVR: Benchmarking SOTA Reasoning LLMs Against Humans

 \textbf{Source Vs Score.} Blind annotation results show that the Qwen2.5-32B model received the lowest scores, while highest quality human-authored questions from Openreview achieved the highest (see Table~\ref{tab:human_eval}).
 The mean cumulative score is calculated by taking an average of all the axis of the rubric, with the highest possible score being 3 and lowest 0.
 This gap becomes even clear when looking at the specific categories scores in Fig \ref{fig:fig3votedistribution}.

-\textbf{First Page Bias} We measure the fraction of words in the question that originate from the paper's first page.
+\textbf{First Page Bias (FPB).} We measure the fraction of words in the question that originate from the paper's first page.
 This tests whether models rely disproportionately on introductory text when framing questions.
 A high score indicates surface-level dependence, while lower scores suggest engagement with the full paper.
 Qwen2.5-32B shows the strongest dependence, with \textbf{55\%} of question words coming from the first page alone (Table~\ref{tab:human_eval}).
 In contrast, Human-authored questions, o3, and Gemini 2.5 Pro achieve relatively low scores, indicating that they draw more evenly from later sections of the paper when constructing questions.
+FPB is used only as an evaluation metric and is not part of the training objective.

 \textbf{Question Length vs Source.} Analysis of question length distributions across different sources reveals interesting patterns (see Figure~\ref{fig:kde_length_dist} in Appendix~\ref{sec:length_analysis}).
 Qwen2.5-32B produces the shortest questions, while Gemini 2.5 Pro generates the longest.
 The average length of o3's questions is close to that of Human-authored ones, but Humans show the highest variance, reflecting greater diversity and less reliance on fixed phrasing patterns.